 Is Bitcoin SV The same as Bitcoin Cash?

 No. Bitcoin SV is a hard fork of Bitcoin Cash, which itself was a hard fork of Bitcoin.
 There are a number of differences in the network and code with the main things being block size and overall vision for the protocol.

 While anything can happen… it’s highly unlikely that Bitcoin SV will ever surpass Bitcoin in any meaningful way.
 This is because Bitcoin has more developers, more world wide branding reach, more market liquidity and a much bigger lead when it comes to its network effect.

 Why is Bitcoin SV not tradable?

-Bitcoin SV was created by an Australian computer scientist called Craig Write in November 2018.
+Bitcoin SV was created by an Australian computer scientist called Craig Wright in November 2018.
 Over the years he has created significant controversy by claiming that he is Satoshi Nakamoto, creator of Bitcoin.

 This, along with many other actions including law suits, has led many exchanges to delist Bitcoin SV.
 As such, Bitcoin SV is often not available to trade on many large exchanges.